Tellusant/docs/articles-posts/corporate-decision-making.md

+---
+title: "A Corporate Decision-Making Framework"
+description: "Companies are often described as decision factories.
+Based on the academic literature and extensive interviews, Tellusant created this decision-making framework."
+image: /assets/social-card-pub.png
+---
 # A Corporate Decision-Making Framework

 Companies are often described as decision factories.
-Based on the academic literature (see comments section) and extensive interviews, I created this decision-making framework.
+Based on the academic literature and extensive interviews, Tellusant created this decision-making framework.

 ## Decision Enablers
 Decisions are not made in a vacuum.
 There are five enablers that dictate the quality of decisions: